English, Language and Literacy

 All children are expected to read regularly at home, and the close partnership we have with you as parents is vital to the process of learning to read.
-We celebrate the children’s achievements in reading in many ways, including weekly star reader awards for the children to take home and certificates presented during our celebration assemblies.
-Every summer we also encourage the children to get “caught”reading in weird and wonderful places and photographs of these are displayed throughout the school.
+We celebrate the children’s achievements in reading in many ways, including weekly reader awards and our Century Challenge where certificates are presented during our celebration assemblies to mark the number of reads at home - bronze, silver, gold, platinum, diamond and excellence.
+Each year, we also encourage the children to get “caught”reading in weird and wonderful places and photographs of these are displayed throughout the school.

 Speaking and Listening

-Here at Lawn we teach and encourage children to develop their skills in speaking clearly and confidently in front of others.
+Here at Lawn Primary and Nursery School, we teach and encourage children to develop their skills in speaking clearly and confidently in front of others.
 The children are expected to be able to work well in groups so we cultivate their listening skills through paired discussion across the curriculum.
 In Key Stage 1 we encourage the children to use clear language to express their feelings and ideas as well as developing their imaginative language for use in their writing.
 We teach the children how to work collaboratively in groups and the skills needed to listen carefully and actively.
 Once the children move to Key Stage 2 we build on their existing skills to help them progress in their ability to speak in a range of contexts with increasing sense of audience.

 Phonics and Spelling

 At Lawn Primary and Nursery School we are determined to provide high quality phonics teaching for all pupils so they can develop the skills they need to become successful readers and writers.
 We recognise that phonics is fundamental to our pupil’s future success and is a key start to their learning journey.
 We expect all pupils at Lawn Primary and Nursery School to be equipped with the phonic knowledge and skills they need to become competent readers and writers by the end of KS1.